Corinth Rift Laboratory

 Description:

+The TA measurements can be jointly used and validated by the existing CRL network.
+The experiments can have objectives in the field of seismology, geodesy, and meteorological studies.
 Those experiments will provide a unique opportunity to investigate seismic/aseismic coupling, seismicity, and the associated role of fluids.
+Those experiments will provide a unique opportunity to investigate seismic/aseismic coupling, and seismology.
 The full or down-sampled data collected during the experiments will be integrated into the seismological and geodetic VAs in WP2.

 Modality of access:

-The unit of the physical access to TA services is “1 week”.
+The unit of the physical access to TA services is “1 week” , with typical physical access durations between 2 and 4 weeks, for one or two applicants.
 TA will be offered for in-person access to install instruments and to collect data.
-Some of the relevant instruments (DAS, BOTDR interrogators, rotational seismometer, and HF GNSS stations) can also be provided by the facility.

 Support:

-The support offered is accessibility to various long optic fibers, transportation, and insurance of the equipment, field installation and de-installation, remote control through the internet, and real-time telemetry of the records.
+The support offered is accessibility to various fibre optic locations, field installation and de-installation, remote control through the internet.